cepthomas/LuaInterop/README.md

 Contains several flavors of how to embed Lua scripting in host languages:

 - C: Bog standard using Lua C API.
+- Csh: Call directly using [KeraLuaEx](KeraLuaEx/README.md) which exposes the Lua C API as .NET native methods.
 - CppCli: Creates a .NET assembly for consumption by host.
 This also demonstrates use of embedded debugger.
-- Csh: Call directly using [KeraLuaEx](KeraLuaEx/README.md) which exposes the Lua C API as .NET native methods.

-Note that an alternate (maybe better) way to implement in C# is to generate two bodies of code (-c and -cppcli) and build them with an interop project for use by the C# application.
-See [Nebulua](https://github.com/cepthomas/Nebulua) for an example of how to do this.
+  See [Csh Test](Test/Csh) for an example of how to do this.

 Building this solution requires a folder named `LBOT` at the top level containing the contents of [LuaBagOfTricks](https://github.com/cepthomas/LuaBagOfTricks).
 This can be done one of several ways: